 Ghosts of Tuskegee Syphilis Study

 The Kaiser Family Foundation’s survey discovered that 29% of healthcare workers were concerned about side effects and government safety efforts, and are “hesitant” to get vaccinated.
 Forbes notes that frontline workers are often Black or Hispanic, folks whose communities have fared the worst in the pandemic.
 A December Pew poll found that Black Americans have the highest rate of vaccine skepticism, with less than 43% saying they would get a COVID-19 vaccine.
 Some experts have noted that pharma and research firms have not been transparent as to how many Black and Latino folks were involved in the vaccine studies.
-Dr. Varon noted that, “the fact that Trump is in charge of accelerating the process” bothers many folks.
+Dr. Varon noted that, “the fact that [President] Trump is in charge of accelerating the process” bothers many folks.
 A New York Times op-ed by ER doctors Benjamin Thomas and Monique Smith said that, “vaccine reluctance is a direct consequence of the medical system’s mistreatment of Black people” such as unethical surgeries and the Tuskegee Syphilis Study as exemplifications of, “the culture of medical exploitation, abuse and neglect of Black Americans.”

 Rushed Development Raises Concerns